-At the end of the current and prior year, the Company had admitted assets of \$14,843,476 and \$11,926,888, respectively, in premiums due from policyholders and agents.
+At the end of the current and prior year, the Company had admitted assets of \$209,130,526 and \$200,128,873, respectively, in premiums due from policyholders, agents and ceding insurers.
 The Company routinely assesses the collectability of these receivables.
-Based upon Company experience, any uncollectable premiums receivable as of the end of the current year are not expected to exceed the nonadmitted amounts totaling \$74,112 and therefore, no additional provision for uncollectible amounts has been recorded.
+Based upon Company experience, any uncollectable premiums receivable as of the end of the current year are not expected to exceed the nonadmitted amounts totaling \$1,452,906 and, therefore, no additional provision for uncollectible amounts has been recorded.
 The potential for any additional loss is not believed to be material to the Company's financial position.

-There were no charges to income due to other-than-temporary impairment charges in 2020.
+During the current year, the Company recognized other-than-temporary impairment charges of \$1,480,754, \$140,253, and \$5,013,840 relating to bonds, preferred stocks, and unaffiliated common stocks, respectively.
 Considerations the Company used in the impairment evaluation process included, but were not limited to, whether the issuer is experiencing significant financial difficulties, the economic stability of an entire industry sector or subsection, and the extent to which the unrealized gain is credit-driven or a result of changes in market interest rates.
-In 2019, the Company recognized no charges to income due to other-than-temporary impairment charges.